 There is only one key category as determined by the CRF Reporter from this sector: 2F1/aggregate F-gases.
-The combined uncertainty is based on a Monte Carlo simulation of the Swiss GHG inventory 2017 for HFC and amounts to 15%.
+The combined uncertainty is based data from the Swiss GHG inventory 2021 (FOEN 2021) for HFC, which were derived from a Monte Carlo simulation.
+It amounts to 15.1%.
 Since 99% of the F-gases emissions are caused by HFC, this value seems to be justified.

 For the emissions of F-gases of non-key categories, an uncertainty of 20% is assumed (Table 1-7).